nmantani/FileInsight-plugins/README.md

 ### Search operations
 * Regex search
+  Search with regular expression in selected region (the whole file if not selected) and extract matched regions as single concatenated region
+* Regex search
-  Search with regular expression in selected region (the whole file if not selected)
+  Search with regular expression in selected region (the whole file if not selected) and bookmark matched regions
 * Replace
-  Replace matched data in selected region (the whole file if not selected) with specified data
+  Search with regular expression in selected region (the whole file if not selected) and replace matched regions with specified data
 * XOR hex search
   Search XORed / bit-rotated data in selected region (the whole file if not selected)
 * XOR text search